CellProfiling/pipex/README.md

   - `-preprocess_markers=<optional, list of present specific markers to pre-process>` : example -> -preprocess_markers=AMY2A,SST,GORASP2
   - `-threshold_min=<number, percentage of intensity>` : example -> -threshold_min=1. **OBS**: this is minimum percentage of the global intensity (the image limit) from which all intensities below will be deleted.
   - `-threshold_max=<number, percentage of intensity>` : example -> -threshold_min=99. **OBS**: this is maximum percentage of the global intensity (the image limit) from which all intensities above will be deleted.
+  - `-tophat_radius=<number of pixels, 0 = disabled>` : example -> -tophat_radius=30. **OBS**: applies a morphological top-hat background subtraction using a circular structuring element of the specified radius.
+This removes slowly-varying background (autofluorescence, uneven staining) while preserving signal structures such as cells.
+The radius should be larger than the structures you want to keep but smaller than the background variation scale — a good starting point is ~1.5× the expected cell radius.
   - `-otsu_threshold_levels=<otsu classes, i.e 3 OR otsu classes and specific bin filtering, i.e 5:1:2>` : example -> -otsu_threshold_levels=3 **OBS**: this is the number of otsu thresholds to use while processing the image and the two ones selected as main intervals.
 If you use 0 it will default to 3:1:2 but provide a sample of many otsu intervals as output files.
   - `-balance_tiles=<yes or no>` : example -> -balance_tiles=yes. **OBS**: this activates the option to try to homogenize the intensities of all the tiles
   - `-tile_size=<number of pixels>` : example -> -tile_size=1844. **OBS**: this is the size of the image square tiles
   - `-light_gradient=<number, factor of complexity of light issues [1 to 4 should be enough]>` : example -> -light_gradient=3. **OBS**: this is the exponential value of squared sub-tiles that will be used to try to reduce the light gradients in each tile.
   - `-stitch_size=<number of pixels>` : example -> -stitch_size=20. **OBS**: this specifies the width of the region to use while performing the smooth operation in the tile cuts
+  - `-flatten_spots=<yes or no to flatten bright spots>` : example -> -flatten_spots=no. **OBS**: this applies an additional flattening step to reduce very bright isolated spots in the image
   - `-exposure=<number, percentage of the base intensity>` : example -> -exposure=150. **OBS**: this increases the exposure of the image once it has been preprocessed

 - `segmentation.py` : performs PIPEX segmentation.
 Uses the following parameters: